What you’ll learn.

 What is the difference between DWG and DXF files?

-Both DWG and DXF files are industry standards in CAD.
-Both files store the same type of data and have a similar level of quality — though they do this through different code.
+Both DWG and DXF files are industry standards for those who use CAD programs in design.
+Both files store the same type of data and have a similar level of quality — though they do this through very different styles of coding.

 The value of vectors.

 Both DWG and DXF files are vector formats.
-Their images contain elements like lines, arrows, arcs, circles, advanced curves, polygons, and text.
-It’s easy to adjust, edit, add, or remove individual elements.
+The images they store contain elements like lines, arrows, arcs, circles, advanced curves, polygons and text.
+You can easily edit, adjust, add and remove individual elements.

 File structure and size.

-DWG files are more compact than DXF files and can also store a greater variety of files.
-DWG files use binary code — that is, a computer processing language made of zeroes and ones.
-DXF files use text-based coding (ASCII).
-Binary code is more compact, so DWG files tend to be about 25% smaller than DXF.
+DWG files are more compact than DXF files, and can also store a greater variety of files.
+DWG files use the zeroes and ones of binary code, while DXF files use text-based coding (ASCII).
+Binary code is more compact and DWG files tend to be about 25% smaller.
+Effectively, you can store four in the same space as three DXF files.

-In DXF vector drawings, every element is “spelled out” in ASCII.
-This makes DXF larger but also more compatible with other programs.
+In DXF vector drawings every element is ‘spelled out.’
+This makes them larger, but also easier to translate with other programs.
 Some DXF files — especially those with many layers — can be hundreds of megabytes in size.
-In cases like these, a best practice is to split apart the large file, compress it, or both.
+You should either split these apart, compress them, or both.

 DWG is more diverse.

 DWG files can handle a full range of drawing types.
 3D geometry is an important part of what DWG files do.
 DXF files mostly handle 2D vector images, especially in early versions of the format.
 DXFs may also face color limitations.
-Most special functions and features are also unlikely to be supported in DXF files — they’re stripped down, by design, to make them more flexible, compatible, and easy to share.
+DXF files are also unlikely to support special functions and features — they’re stripped down, by design, to make them more flexible and compatible and easy to share.

 DXF is for sharing.

-If you’d like to share a DWG vector rendering or drawing, DXF files are the way to go.
-Not only are DXF files compatible with other software, but they can also transfer 2D images to other CAD viewing and editing programs (while DWG files are strictly limited to Autodesk).
-DXFs are also useful for professionals who use multiple programs on one project.
-You can even overlay some DXF images onto other file types.
+If you would like to share a DWG vector rendering or drawing, it's a good idea to convert to DXF.
+They were made for transferring 2D images to other CAD viewing and editing programs.
+DXF files are all about compatibility.
+They’re also useful for professionals who use multiple programs on one project.
+You can even overlay some DXF images to other file types.